 664 Alta Vista St

 52 Camino de Jacobo

-Other Rental Assistance.
 Another form of rental assistance is provided through HUD’s Shelter Plus Care program.
 Tenants must have verified disabilities and earn no more than 30% AMI for their household.
-(City AMI Table) Shelter Plus Care rental vouchers are administered either on a project basis or directly to tenants to use at privately?owned scattered sites.
+(City AMI Table) Shelter Plus Care rental vouchers are administered on a project basis or directly to tenants to use at privately owned scattered sites.

-Life Link uses vouchers to subsidize rents at La Luz, as well as administering them to its clients who are able to live off site.
-For several years, the Housing Trust has administered vouchers to people living with AIDS and allocates project?based vouchers for its newly constructed subsidized rental projects, the Village Sage and the Stagecoach Apartments.
+For several years, the Housing Trust has administered vouchers to people with AIDS.
+It allocates project-based vouchers for its newly constructed subsidized rental projects, the Village Sage and the Stagecoach Apartments.
+Life Link uses vouchers to subsidize rents at La Luz and administer them to its clients who can live off-site.
 Another Shelter Plus Care grant, initiated in 2012, is administered by St. Elizabeth at its Siringo Senior Housing site.

 Contact Life Link or the Housing Trust for information about applying for assistance and eligibility.